Aarambh: Kahaani Devsena Ki: Production

 Writer Vijayendra Prasad quoted "This is a creation of a parallel world of heroism.
 My story of Devsena will be the first and only narration of a woman so strong that she could rule the world of patriarchy by knowledge and sword.
 This is the only project which has brought me to the small screen".

 To increase its viewership, it went through many changes including a 200 years leap and a change in its title from Aarambh to Aarambh: Kahaani Devasena Ki.

 Reception

-The Quint reviewed, "The show promos - visually, it didn’t seem as great as we had seen in Mahadev, Mahakumbh and Siya Ke Ram.
+The Quint wrote, "The show promos - visually, it didn’t seem as great as we had seen in Mahadev, Mahakumbh and Siya Ke Ram.
 Over all, the performances and execution of Aarambh was quite average.
 It failed to connect with the viewer."

-India Today reviewed, "It promises good things; like a tight script, decent acting, and some great visual effects.
+Anvita Singh of India Today wrote, "It promises good things; like a tight script, decent acting, and some great visual effects.
 The treatment of the basic 'plot' is not completely bizarre.
 The scenes chase each other, and the pilot packs in a lot of information.
 Rajniesh Duggall (Varundev), Karthika Nair (Devasena), Tarun Khanna (Veer Kayast), and Tanuja (Hahumaa) were believable."